FREQUENTLY ASKED QUESTIONS

 WHAT HAPPENS ON PATH OF PLAY DAY?

-During the event, we will be broadcasting live on Twitch.tv, where we invite all of you to post about your game day on social media.
-With your participation, we can take those posts, show them into our broadcast, and witness how we have used play to connect with one another, no matter where we live.
+During the event, we will be broadcasting live on Twitch.tv, and we invite all of you to post about your game day on our social media page.
+With your participation, we can broadcast those posts, giving all us a tremendous sense of unity.
+It really is our way of letting the families we help know that they are not alone.

 WHAT IS AUTISM?